uofajillian/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 The student selects an option for each of the assignment's criteria, and then clicks **Compare your selections with the instructor's selections**.
-If all of the student's selections match the instructor's selections, the next sample response opens automatically.
+If all of the student's selections match the selections defined in the rubric, the next sample response opens automatically.

-If any of the student's selections differs from the instructor's selections, the student sees the response again, and the following message appears above the
+If any of the student's selections differs from the rubric, the student sees the response again, and the following message appears above the response:
-response:

 .. code-block:: xml